decryptedlayer/Anubis/README.md

 ### Abstract

-A theoretical quantum resistant peer-to-peer instant messenger, utilising a suite of potential post quantum cryptographic algorithms that makes it infeasable for an adversary with access to a sufficently powerful quantum computer to break.
+Research project into a theoretical quantum resistant peer-to-peer instant messenger, utilising a suite of potential post quantum cryptographic algorithms that makes it infeasable for an adversary with access to a sufficently powerful quantum computer to break.
 The messenger will employ either Asymmetric or Symmetric quantum resistant encryption algorithms to encrypt and decrypt messages sent and received through the clear, BCrypt for hashing and salts to encrypt user passwords and a modus-operandi of not storing any and all current and historical data.

 ### Research